iandennismiller/gh-impact/Readme.md

 ## Analytical Questions

 - [ ] density plot of scores to answer question: how do I compare?
-- [ ] what about users who star their own projects?
-- [ ] is this robust against manipulation/distortion?
-- [ ] why does this number not match my expectation?
-- [ ] are gh-impact scores comparable between two users?
-- [ ] are gh-impact scores comparable between industries/fields?
 - [ ] is there a substantial difference between individuals and organizations?
 - [ ] is there a relationship between gh-impact and number of followers?
 - [ ] is there any effect of language upon gh-impact?
 - [ ] is gh-impact predictive of the popularity of a users's projects?
-- [ ] What is the significance of knowing somebody's impact score?
 -

 ## Credits